ihzacky/hit-boq/README.md

 ## Overview

-The Hit BoQ (Bill of Quantities) module is a comprehensive Odoo 17 application designed to manage construction project cost estimation and procurement workflows.
-It provides a complete solution for creating detailed BOQs, managing work units, calculating margins, and integrating with sales orders and purchase requisitions.
+The Hit BoQ (Bill of Quantities) module is a comprehensive Odoo 17 application designed to manage project cost estimation.
+It provides a complete solution for creating detailed BOQs, managing work units, calculating margins, and integrating with sales orders.

 ## Dependencies